 Despite further lukewarm reviews from both the UK and the US press, Led Zeppelin II soared to the top of the album charts in both territories and the 1970s was now Zep’s decade for the taking.

 From the moment Page’s iconic guitar riff kicked off proceedings for album opener Whole Lotta Love, it was clear the blues-rock script was being rewritten with both raw power and recording subtleties.
-Jimmy’s production job, aided and abetted by the wizardry of Hendrix engineer Eddie Kramer, was bold and experimental, and the long player’s nine tracks offered no let-up in the macho swagger stakes.
+Jimmy’s production job, aided and abetted by the wizardry of Jimi Hendrix engineer Eddie Kramer, was bold and experimental, and the long player’s nine tracks offered no let-up in the macho swagger stakes.

 “Led Zep II was very virile,” Robert Plant told Uncut’s Nigel Williamson in 2005.
 “That was the album that was going to dictate whether or not we had the staying power and the capacity to stimulate.
 It was still blues-based but it was a much more carnal approach to the music and quite flamboyant.
 It was created on the run between hotel rooms and the GTOs [famed LA groupies, often referred to as ‘Girls Together Outrageously’], and that was quite something.”

 Indeed, while Led Zep’s debut album had been hammered out in a 36-hour stint at London’s Olympic Studios, Led Zeppelin II was largely written and arranged at US soundchecks and during elongated onstage jam renditions of Dazed And Confused.
-Studios were booked at last-minute across the UK, US and Canada – whenever there was a spare hour or two to lay down a rhythm track or overdub.
+Studios were booked at the last minute across the UK, US and Canada – whenever there was a spare hour or two to lay down a rhythm track or overdub.
 The band’s live performances were ripping up venues across America and the band couldn’t afford to sit still for a single minute.

 “It was done wherever we could get into a studio, in bits and pieces, so I couldn’t even tell you how long it actually took,” Jimmy Page explained to Trouser Press magazine’s Dave Schulps in 1977.
 “I remember we did vocal overdubs in an eight-track studio in Vancouver where they didn’t even have proper headphones.
 Can you imagine that?
-It was just recorded while we were on the road… Thank You, The Lemon Song, and Moby Dick were overdubbed on tour and the mixing of Whole Lotta Love and Heartbreaker was done on tour.”
+It was just recorded while we were on the road… Thank You, The Lemon Song, and Moby Dick were overdubbed on tour, and the mixing of Whole Lotta Love and Heartbreaker was done on tour.”

 As far as Led Zeppelin II’s innovative approach to recording and mixing goes, there was no doubting who was head honcho: “With Zeppelin, you always knew who was the boss – Jimmy Page!” engineer Eddie Kramer told Mix magazine in 2003.
 “He had very specific ideas of what it should sound like, what the solos should be, how the vocal fits in with the overall sound.
 He was very, very much in charge at all times, and very talented.”